Life in a Beautiful Light: Singles

 "Slow It Down" was released as the albums lead single on 20 April 2012.
 It achieved considerable commercial success across Europe, particularly in the continent, where it reached the top five in Poland, top twenty in Belgium and Scotland, and also the top forty in both Germany and Switzerland.
 It was eventually certified Gold in Germany, indicating sales in excess of 150,000 copies.
 In the United Kingdom, it missed the official UK Top 40 by five places, debuting and peaking at number forty five on the official UK Singles Charts, before falling to number forty eight in its second week.
 In its third week on the UK Singles Chart, it stood at number eighty four, before falling out of the UK Top 100 entirely.
 Moderate success was achieved in Ireland, where it reached number fifty seven on the Irish Singles Chart.

 "Pride" was released as the second single from the album on 13 August 2012.
-In an interview with BBC Breakfast Macdonald said that the song was inspired from signing the national anthem of Scotland at Hampden Park, saying "it is an honor and it is something that she always gets nervous about, but it is such a buzz afterwards that she loves to do it".
+In an interview with BBC Breakfast Macdonald said that the song was inspired from singing the unofficial national anthem of Scotland Flower of Scotland at Hampden Park, saying "it is an honor and it is something that she always gets nervous about, but it is such a buzz afterwards that she loves to do it".
 It reached the top 100 of the Scottish Singles Charts, peaking at number eighty-seven, and thirty-nine on the Ultratip Bubbling Under Flanders Charts in Belgium.
 "4th of July" was released as the third and final single from the album on 22 October 2012.